CONSIDER AMYLOID PLAQUE BIOMARKER TESTING AS THE NEXT STEP FOR YOUR PATIENTS

 Patient profile with text surrounding: family history of AD, trouble concentrating, misplacing items

-Consider Amyvid for your patients who:
+Consider Amyvid for patients you’re evaluating who:

 • Are concerned about memory slips